-The Leidos Corporation is seeking a Project Safety Engineer (PSE) who will support U.S. research sites in Antarctica.
+The Leidos Corporation is seeking a Project Safety Engineer (PSE) who will support U.S. research sites in Antarctica and safe implementation of projects from Large Projects Office (LPO).
 The successful candidate will serve as a member of the Safety and Health team working on the United States Antarctic Program's (USAP).
 The PSE will be helping project management teams integrate safety & health, risk management considerations and provide safety oversight of projects throughout the program.

-Our projects range from civil work, utilities, new facilities, renovations, repairs, and field science construction support.
-Construction efforts will be a mix of self-performed and subcontracted work.
+Our projects range from civil work, utilities, marine-based projects, new facilities, renovations, repairs, and field science construction.
+LPO support will be a mix of self-performed and subcontracted work.
 This position is based in Centennial, CO and requires periodic and perhaps multiple deployments to Antarctica in a single year.
-It is anticipated that the PSE will deploy each season, typically during the Antarctic austral summer of October to February.
+It is anticipated that the PSE will deploy each season, typically during the Antarctic austral summer.
 Deployments may sometime be required during August to October and/or February to June.
-Total deployment time is expected to be 4 to 5 months per year.
+Total deployment time will be scaled to the needs of the LPO and sustaining safety needs, typically a minimum of 2 months and no greater than 4 to 6 months.

-While in Centennial, the PSE will collaborate in the development and review of upcoming construction efforts.
+While in Centennial, the PSE will collaborate in the development and review of LPO projects and plans.
 This includes the development of new, and review of existing, resource loaded schedules development of material takeoffs for self-performed work.
-The PSE will work will be integrated in the Project Management office and work closely with engineering staff, planning and controls, and project managers to ensure that designs are inclusive of relevant safety and health regulatory requirements and industry standards.
-The PSE will work in conjunction with construction managers and project manager will help ensure project safety plans are developed to capture OSHA and other applicable safety standard requirements.
+The PSE will reside in the Mission Assurance Directorate and will be funded (50/50) by LPO and sustaining safety budgets.
+The PSE will be integrated in the LPO to implement processes and procedures of the sustaining ASC Safety Team.
+Further, the PSE will engage regularly with engineering, planning and controls, and project managers to ensure that designs are inclusive of relevant safety and health regulatory requirements and industry standards.
+The PSE will work in conjunction with construction managers and project managers to ensure project safety plans are developed to capture OSHA and other applicable safety standard requirements.

 The PSE will also work with Engineering and other Stakeholders on constructability reviews and in developing innovative and risk-integrated approaches to building design construction for Antarctica.
 While in Antarctica, the PSE will work with construction superintendents, trade supervisors, and work crews to ensure safety and health requirements are understood and followed during project execution.